joonanlab/BSMS205_2020Spring/README.md

 Session 2-5.
 Heritability Part I (3/21)

 Session 2-6.
-Heritability Part II (3/26)
+Heritability Part II (3/26; please note that this is a placeholder for other topic if necessary)

 ### Session 3.
 Mutation and Population